(Editor’s Note: The following opinion column does not constitute an endorsement of any political party or candidate on the part of Newsmax.)

 These Senate votes would have been close.
 This could have kept Kamala pinned down in Washington, poised to break ties, rather than in swing states, dodging journalists.

 This strategy would have forced a high-profile national debate on spending and foreign-citizen voting.
-These issues dovetailed perfectly with voters’ chief concerns: the economy and immigration.
+These issues dovetailed perfectly with voters’ chief concerns: the economy and illegal immigration.

 This Republican bonanza also would have done the right thing for America.